This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 There are three different types of skull fractures that an infant can suffer during and after delivery.
 A linear fracture is the most common, simplest, and least likely to cause complications and symptoms.

-This is a simple line break that is not severe enough to cause the plates of the skull to move past each other or to lift up or down.[2]
+This is a simple line break that is not severe enough to cause the skull plates to move past each other or lift up or down.

 In most cases of a linear skull fracture in an infant, no treatment is needed.
-The fracture and any damage it caused to the brain will heal in time.
+The fracture and any damage it caused to the brain will heal in time, but the fracture should be monitored.[2]

 With a more severe linear fracture, treatment may be necessary depending on the fracture’s impact on the brain.
 Surgical treatment may be required if it has caused bleeding, known as a hematoma or hemorrhage.